Dr. Edwin Martini

 Kalamazoo, MI 49008-5334

-My research focuses on the intersections of diplomatic, political, military, and cultural history, with an emphasis on the history and global legacies of U.S. warfare.
-My current book project explores the military, political, and cultural history of napalm across time and space.
+My research explores the intersections of diplomatic, political, military, and environmental history, with an emphasis on the global legacies of U.S. warfare and militarism.
+My current book project explores the military, political, and cultural history of napalm.
 Moving beyond the Vietnam War, this book will examine the use of napalm by the United States in World War Two, Korea, and elsewhere, and its proliferation in other countries’ arsenals as well.
-It will also examine the many cultural representations of napalm in the post-Vietnam war world.
+I also serve as the co-editor, with Christian Appy, of the University of Massachusetts book series, "Culture, Politics, and the Cold War."

-Agent Orange: History, Science, and the Politics of Uncertainty (Amherst: University of Massachusetts Press, 2012).
+Agent Orange: History, Science, and the Politics of Uncertainty (University of Massachusetts Press, 2012).

 “Incinerating Agent Orange: Operations Pacer IVY, Pacer HO, and the Rise of Environmentalist Thinking,” The Journal of Military History 76, no. 3 (July 2012), 809-836.